 The registers of sins cover the sins of poisoning food, casting spells on domesticated animals, causing disease and death amongst people and casting spells on people.
 Meetings with Satan and gatherings involving drinking, dancing and card games on Domen mountain outside Vardø were also frequent occurrences.
 One wonders what the mood was like in the small coastal villages of Finnmark during the 17th century, and what fear the people must have felt for the devil.
 Accusations were often made by neighbours.
 Most of those convicted were women, but some were men.

 Steilneset monument is found on Vardø

 The witches monument is just a short walk from the centre of Vardø, on the same side as Vardøhus Fortress and the quay where the boats depart for Hornøya.
 Vardø is a historic town and a traditional fishing village in the far north-east of Norway.
-It is situated along the National Tourist Route in Varanger and can be reached by air or Hurtigruten ships from Kirkenes.
+It is situated along the Scenic Route Varanger and can be reached by air or Hurtigruten ships from Kirkenes.

 Want to visit the Witch Memorial in Vardø?